finarly/Notes/In_progress/airflow.md

 Special type of operator that is designed for one thing - to wait for something to occur.
 It can be time-based, or waiting for a file, or an external event, but they all wait for something to happen, and then *succeeds* so their downstream tasks can run.

+Since they are mostly idle, Sensors have 2 different modes to make them more efficient:

+- `poke` (default): The Sensor takes up a worker slot for its entire runtime.
+Something that is checking every second should be this mode.
+- `reschedule`: The Sensor takes up a worker slot only when it is checking, and sleeps for a set duration between checks.
+Something that is every minute should be in this mode.

+##### Sensor Operator: timeout

 #### Task/Task Instance

 An `operator` is a `task`, and when you run a `task`, you get a `task instance`.

+#### Do's/Dont's

+Don't put 2 tasks in one operator, if your second one fails then you'll need to run the first tasks again.

+Do put then in 2 dependent operators.

 ## Architectures